East Colvin Street Paving Project South Salina St. to Jamesville Ave.

-The City of Syracuse Department of Engineering is seeking public input regarding the City’s East Colvin Street Paving Project.
+The City of Syracuse’s East Colvin Street Paving Project is planned for construction starting in Spring 2023.
 The project extends from South Salina Street east to Jamesville Avenue, a distance of 2,650 feet (0.5 mile).
 This project is the first of two projects planned by the City to improve the mobility and safety of vehicular, bicycle and pedestrian traffic along East Colvin Street from Salina Street east to the city line at Nottingham Road.

 East Colvin Street is an east-west arterial street connecting Syracuse’s south and east sides.
 It provides access to Syracuse University’s South Campus student housing area, athletic complex and student/staff commuter parking lots.
 The street also provides crosstown access to Onondaga Community College on Onondaga Hill.
 An on-ramp to northbound I-81 from Colvin Street provides quick access from the Outer Comstock neighborhood to downtown.